-4.1 Protect our public investment by acquiring land and easements around existing Preserves to serve as buffers from adverse impacts and minimize inholding boundaries when possible, -, as available land acquisition funds and outside funding sources permit.
+3.1 Protect our public investment by acquiring land and easements around existing forest preserves to serve as buffers from adverse impacts and minimize inholding boundaries when possible, as available land acquisition funds and outside funding sources permit.

-5. Save New Large Preserves
+5.4.
+Save New Large Preserves Large Scale Land Management

-- 5.1 Identify and develop preservation options to protect large tracts of land appropriate for permanent protection based upon the GIMS. - 5.2 Expand and dDevelop partnerships to implement create four 10,000 acre complexes identified in the GIMS, which will result in providing large-scale habitats for woodland, grassland and wetland species.
+- 4.1 Identify and develop preservation options to protect large tracts of land appropriate for permanent protection based upon on the GIMS. - 4.2 Continue to work with partners Expand and develop partnerships to implement four 10,000 acre complexes identified in the GIMS, which will result in providing large-scale habitats for woodland, grassland and wetland species.

-6. Protect Against Flooding Reduce Hydrological Impacts
+6.5.
+Reduce Hydrological Impacts

-- 6.1 Preserve land along streams, rivers, lakes and wetlands to give floodwaterstormwaters a place to go, to reduce flood damage and improve water quality. , as available land acquisition funds and outside funding sources permit. - 6.2 Collaborate with the U.S. Army Corps of Engineers to implement a Section 206 Aquatic Ecosystem Restoration Program at Dutch Gap Forest Preserve to restore wetland and prairie communities in the Upper Des Plaines River Watershed. - 6.2-6.3 Continue collaboration with Lake County Stormwater Management Commission watershed planning efforts and the Des Plaines and North Branch Watershed Workgroups to develop and implement resilient floodstormwater protection practices, improve water quality and supply, encourage the utilization of green infrastructure and implement place-based resolutions for floodstormwater impacts.
+- 5.1 Preserve land along streams, rivers, lakes and wetlands to give stormwaters a place to go, to reduce flood damage and improve water quality, as available land acquisition funds and outside funding sources permit. - 5.2 Collaborate with the U.S. Army Corps of Engineers to implement a Section 206 Aquatic Ecosystem Restoration Program at Dutch Gap Forest Preserve to restore wetland and prairie communities in the Upper Des Plaines River Watershed. - 5.3 Continue collaboration with <a href="the-Lake County Stormwater Management Commission on watershed planning efforts and with the Des Plaines River Watershed Workgroup," and the North Branch Watershed Workgroups to develop and implement resilient stormwater protection practices, improve water quality and supply, encourage the utilization of green infrastructure and implement place-based resolutions for stormwater impacts.

-7. Protect Forest Preserve Holdings
+7.6.
+Protect Forest Preserve Holdings